kappnav/design/KAM-StatusMappings-DetailSections.md

 ### Merge Considerations
 * Status mapping: it has no "name" and "subkind" elements so merge does not apply to it.
 * Detail sections: could merge, but only implement it as needed.
-* Resources with the same precedence value are processed together in arbitrary order applies
+* Resources with the same precedence value are processed together so arbitrary order applies

 ## Examples of statusMappings and detailsMappings
 ```